 Founded in 1888, Ritzville sits in the heart of Washington’s wheat country.
 The wheat-shipping business brought prosperity to the town, and today the downtown area is listed on the National Register of Historic Places.
 History enthusiasts will enjoy exploring the Railroad Depot Museum with its restored Northern Pacific caboose and the Dr. Frank R. Burroughs home.
 For families, the Ritzville Water Park provides an inviting place to cool off during the summer months.

 Tucked at the base of a mountain of the same name, this town of under 800 marks the end of the 300-mile Palouse to Cascades State Park Trail that traces a former railway from the Cascades to the Idaho border.
 In the middle of town is the Empire Theatre, a restored 1940s art deco space that now functions as a performing arts center hosting live music, comedy shows, and dance recitals.

-Incorporated in 1879, wee Uniontown is especially winsome with its early 1900s buildings in downtown.
-The gorgeous St. Boniface Church, built in 1905, is not to be missed.
-Plus, the convent next door has been converted into a quaint B&B.
+Incorporated in 1879, tiny Uniontown is especially winsome with its early 1900s buildings in downtown.
+The gorgeous St. Boniface Church, built in 1905, was the first consecrated Catholic church in the State of Washington.
+The convent next door has been converted into a quaint B&B.